 In today’s economy, women work as hard or harder than men.
 Even still, priority number one for many working women is having a family.
 Luckily, the US and California legislature’s have enacted laws that protect women who choose to have children and work.
-The law requires most employers to grant women maternity leave.
+The law requires most employers to grant CA women maternity leave.
 Sadly, employers sometimes disregard the law and terminate the female soon after they find out she’s pregnant.
 If this has happened to you, you need to hire a maternity leave lawyer.

 Maternity Leave Lawyers Know CA’s Employment Laws